undeMalum/portfolio/content/posts/csv-sqlite-converter/index.md

 Very similar, isn't it?

-Last, but not least, CSV is prevelant in Data Science world.
+Last, but not least, CSV is prevalent in Data Science world.
 I don't know the specific reason, but most datasets (whatever it is - either sentences, protein sequences etc.) are available as CSV files.
 Since I've been tinkering with [language processing models](https://en.wikipedia.org/wiki/Natural_language_processing) recently, I find it natural to use CSV.

-# The package
+# What is a package?
 I hope you didn't get bored and stayed afloat.
-We're about to dive deep into the [CSV-SQLite Converter](https://github.com/undeMalum/csv-sqlite-converter) package.

-## Why package?
+We're getting to the point, but I need to introduce one more thing - packages.

-You may be confused what a package is and, more importantly, how on the Earth I switched from talking about CSV to being a postman.
+I know you may be confused by how on the Earth I switched from talking about CSV to being a postman.
 Let me explain.

 CSV files seem to be a great choice for _storing_ data.
 However, this data needs to be somehow _transferred_ from the SQLite database to CSV files.
 There _has to_ be an additional step, a script, that would make this transfer possible.
+This is where the concept of package comes into play.

+A package looks like a normal script and the only difference is its intendent purpose.
+Usually, an app is meant to be run and "do something".
+For example, the Taxonomy game allows students to learn biological classification through the means of gameplay and Word makes editing text files easier thanks to its useful Graphical User Interface (shortly, GUI).
+A package serves a bit different purpose.

+It also "does something", but is not an application in the same sense as the Taxonomy game and Word are.
+A package provides a set of tools that simplifies the process of developing software.
+To give an illustration, [PyQt5](https://pypi.org/project/PyQt5/) comes with a whole bunch of GUI elements such as buttons, entries, display lists etc. Let's say, I'd like to create an accounting system with GUI.
+With PyQt5, I can assemble some GUI elements to make my app more user-friendly and I don't need to worry of _how this elements are actually implemented_.
+All I need to know is _how to use them_ by learning PyQt4's API.

+(As a sidenote, API stands for Application Software Interface.
+Generally, API defines the communication mechanism between two software components.
+In the example above, between the accounting system and PyQt5.)

+This is exactly what happens with the CSV-SQLite Converter - it is not an application in common sense (although it can be used as such), but a very handy tool kit for programmers who don't have to think about the inner workings of the converter - they just need to know its API.

+# CSV-SQLite Converter
+Finally, after more than 1000 words and 7000 characters, I can jump straight to the software of interest - [CSV-SQLite Converter](https://github.com/undeMalum/csv-sqlite-converter).

+## DRY
+Following the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) (Don't Repeat Yourself), I'm not going to discuss in detail how the converter works.
+I have already done it once.
+Instead, I'd like to direct you to my GitHub to study the converter's [README file](https://github.com/undeMalum/csv-sqlite-converter/blob/main/README.md).
+This should provide you with good understanding of my package.